About the Test

-- Anti-reticulin antibody (ARA) test — not as specific or sensitive as the other autoantibodies; it is found in about 60% of people with celiac disease and about 25% of those with dermatitis herpetiformis; it is rarely ordered.
+- Anti-reticulin antibody (ARA) test is not as specific or sensitive as the other autoantibodies and rarely ordered; it is found in about 60% of people with celiac disease and about 25% of those with dermatitis herpetiformis.

-To confirm a diagnosis of celiac disease, a biopsy of the small intestine is examined to detect damage to the intestinal villi.
-However, given the invasive nature and cost of a biopsy, antibody tests are often used to identify those individuals with high probability of having celiac disease.
+To confirm a diagnosis of celiac disease, an upper gastrointestinal (GI) endoscopy is ordered, and a small intestine biopsy is examined to detect damage to the intestinal villi.
+However, given the invasive nature and cost of a biopsy, antibody tests are often used to identify those individuals with a high probability of having celiac disease.

-Celiac disease tests are ordered when someone has signs and symptoms suggesting celiac disease, malnutrition, and/or malabsorption.
+Celiac disease tests are ordered when signs and symptoms suggest celiac disease, malnutrition, or malabsorption.
+You will usually have one or more symptoms before being diagnosed and treated.
 The symptoms are often nonspecific and variable, making the disease difficult to spot.
-The symptoms may, for a time, be mild and go unnoticed and then progressively worsen or occur sporadically.
+For a time, the symptoms may be mild and go unnoticed and then progressively worsen or occur sporadically.
 The condition can affect different parts of the body.